 Since 2009, with the support of the Vosges County Council, 73 kilometres of the old towpath along the Canal des Vosges have been converted into a multi-use trail which is in the middle of nature.
 It is accessible all year round to cyclists, roller-bladers and walkers.
 Moreover, it is perfect for children with its very low altitude and smooth surfaces.

 Many sites can be discovered along this route.
-Among which is the medieval fortress in Châtel-sur-Moselle dating back to the 11th century.
+Among them is the medieval fortress in Châtel-sur-Moselle dating back to the 11th century.
 It used to be one of the largest medieval defensive works in Europe.
-There is also the museum - Ecomusée du Battant in Charmes whose building dates back to the 16th century and was initially used as a fuller (a process in fabric making).
+There is also the museum - Ecomusée du Battant in Charmes which building dates back to the 16th century and was initially used as a fuller (a process in fabric making).
 The printing workshop - Imagerie in Épinal is also on this route.
 It has given the town a certain reputation since the late 18th century.
 The Rotonde in Thaon les Vosges is a remnant of the golden age of the textile industry in the Vosges during the 20th century.
-The charming village of Fontenoy-le-Château ends the trail - L'Echappée Bleue in the Vosges.
+The charming village of Fontenoy-le-Château ends the trail - La Voie Verte in the Vosges.
 It is a little gem of original heritage and not well known.
 It is really worth a few pedal strokes.